damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 ```

+As we can see in the above example, it is a collection of certain data in various categories (name, origin and hobby).

 </br>

-On the logic side of the application, it looks like we have several variants of answers that are activated depending on whether a message has been sent from the user or not, whether a given word has been found in the character's memory or not and whether the character is currently listening to a message from the user or not.
+On the logic side of the app, it looks like we have several variants of answers that are activated depending on whether a message has been sent from the user or not, whether a given word has been found in the character's memory or not and whether the character is currently listening to a message from the user or not.

-An example of this logic is below and is part of the handleCharTalkingMain function (scripts/index.js):
+An example of this logic is below and it is part of the handleCharTalkingMain function (scripts/index.js):

 ```
-const handleCharTalkingMain = async () => {
+const handleCharTalkingMain = async () => {s
-  //more code here...

 let scriptTalkMessages

     if (userMessage) {